About The Noyce Scholarship Program

-The Robert Noyce Scholarship Program requires that scholarship or stipend recipients accept an obligation to teach in a high need school district for two (2) years for each one (1) year of scholarship or stipend recieved.
-If this obligation is not met, the scholarship or stipend must be repayed to the National Science Foundation.
+The Robert Noyce Scholarship Program requires that scholarship or stipend recipients accept an obligation to teach in a high need school district for two (2) years for each one (1) year of scholarship or stipend received.
+If this obligation is not met, the scholarship or stipend must be repaid to the National Science Foundation.

 What qualifies as a high need school district?

 To qualify as high need, according to the National Science Foundation for the purposes of the Robert Noyce Grant requirements, a school district must meet one of the following criteria:

 - It has at least one school in which 50 percent or more of the enrolled students are eligible for participation in the free and reduced-price lunch program established by the Richard B. Russell National School Lunch Act (42 U.S.C.1751 et seq.).

 - It has at least one school in which one of the following occurs:

 - More than 34 percent of the academic classroom teachers at the secondary level (across all academic subjects) do not have an undergraduate degree with a major or minor in, or a graduate degree in, the academic field in which they teach the largest percentage of their classes.

 - More than 34 percent of the teachers in two of the academic departments do not have an undergraduate degree with a major or minor in, or a graduate degree in, the academic field in which they teach the largest percentage of their classes.

 - It has at least one school whose teacher attrition rate has been 15 percent or more during the last three school years.